HeljaeRaeisaenen/complit2023/reproduction_instructions.md

 # Instructions for reproducing the pipeline
-If you want to run the pipeline and get the results for yourself, here are the instructions.
+If you want to run the pipeline and get the results for yourself, and you're using linux, here are the instructions.
+I don't know if this works the same on other operating systems.

 1. Copy the repository.
 Click the green 'Code'-button and download the zip.
 Unzip it.
 2. In the ´code´-folder, run the command line command `poetry install`.
 This install the needed dependencies.